dmaevsky/rd-parse/README.md

 `All` callback matches all argument rules in order.
 `Any` tries argument rules from left to right and reports a match once successful.
 `Plus` matches the argument rule one or more times.
 `Optional` matches the argument rule one or zero times.
+`Debug` inserts a `debugger` statement before the argument rule is evaluated.

 If your grammar is recursive (which is often the case), you might need to wrap it in a _Y-combinator_, as shown in the examples.